OpenWrt offers several ways to “start over” with your router.

 There are three different (power) LED blinking speeds during boot for most of the routers:

-destination address 192.168.1.255 port UDP 4919.
+Alternate for expert users: Wait (with a packet sniffer) for a special broadcast packet and press a button.
+The packet will be sent to destination address 192.168.1.255 port UDP 4919.
+The packet contains the text “Please press button now to enter failsafe”.
 So for example, in a terminal and using tcpdump, with the router connected to port eth0, you would enter the command

 tcpdump -Ani eth0 port 4919 and udp